2pro12342/GN-MATH-Unbl0ck3d/README.md

 # How to Play:

+("Auto update" HTML file is recommended to use)

 ## Method 1

 1. Download File.
-2. Use Unblocked Files TXT File.
+2. Use Unblocked Files (TXT File).

 ## Method 2